Ordine minimo 30€

 The allergy

-Commonly and mistakenly we tend to think that the allergy derives from cat fur.
-In reality, the allergy is due to the Fel D1 protein produced by the animal's saliva, skin or organs.
-We tend to think that the problem is in the fur, precisely because the cat, by licking itself to clean itself, deposits saliva on the fur.
+It is commonly and erroneously thought that the allergy is caused by the cat's hair.
+In reality, the allergy is due to the Fel D1 protein produced by the saliva, skin or organs of the animal.
+It is thought that the problem is in the hair, precisely because the cat, licking itself to clean itself, deposits saliva on the hair.

 Hypoallergenic cats

-The solution for allergy sufferers, therefore, is not, as is commonly thought, the Sphynx, a breed that has no hair, but hypoallergenic cats!
+The solution for allergy sufferers, therefore, is not, as is commonly thought, the Sphynx, a breed that does not have hair, but hypoallergenic cats!

-You understood correctly, there are hypoallergenic cats.
-What does it mean?
+You heard right, there are hypoallergenic cats.
+What does that mean?

-Hypoallergenic cats have very low production of the Fel D1 protein, which produces the allergy.
+Hypoallergenic cats have a very low production of the Fel D1 protein, which causes the allergy.

 To choose a hypoallergenic cat you need to pay attention to the breed.

-Here is a list of the main breeds to be considered hypoallergenic:
+Here is a list of the main breeds to consider hypoallergenic:

-• Siberian Cat: among the breeds best known as suitable for allergy sufferers; it is in fact the breed that produces the least Fel D1.
+- Siberian Cat: among the most well-known breeds suitable for allergy sufferers; in fact, it is the breed that produces the least Fel D1.
 Imposing and with very thick fur, it is a cat that loves to be in company.

-• Norwegian Forest Cat: this breed, originally from the Scandinavian countries, also produces a minimal quantity of Fel D1.
+- Norwegian Forest Cat: This breed, originally from Scandinavia, also produces a minimal quantity of Fel D1.

-• Devon Rex: it is a short-haired breed that falls into the classification of felines that produce little Fel D1.
-Very affectionate and sweet, he also sheds little hair.
+- Devon Rex: is a short-haired breed that falls into the classification of felines that produce little Fel D1.
+Very affectionate and sweet, it also sheds little hair.

-• Balinese cat: this cat also produces a low amount of Fel D1.
-It originates from the United States and is classified in the category of Siamese and Oriental cats.
+- Balinese Cat: This cat also produces a low amount of Fel D1.
+It is native to the United States and is classified in the Siamese and Oriental cat category.

-• Bengal: with its unmistakable leopard fur, the Bengal is recommended for allergy sufferers.
+- Bengal: with its unmistakable leopard-like fur, the Bengal is recommended for allergy sufferers.

 Generally these purebred cats need a very careful diet, this month we recommend N&D Quinoa with herring, coconut and turmeric.